breki/demeton/pomodoro-Demeton.md

-- split Start.fs into multiple files

 ## Sun 18.08.
+- split the code into multiple files
 - started using single-case unions for some of the types